delatech/htail/README.md

 An utility that displays your common logs, to stdout and in the browser

-## Why

-I was tired of searching for all my log files when debugging issues that could span multiple applications.
-I wanted to fire up one command and be able to read all log files that were affected by an action.
-A few hours of coding later, I came up to that.

 By firing up one command, htail gives you in your terminal and in your browser:

 - Your applications logs